ravishka-99/vehicle-rental-management-system/README.md

 # 🚗 Vehicle Rental Management System

-A database management project for a vehicle rental system developed using PostgreSQL.
+A database management project developed using PostgreSQL for managing vehicle rentals, customers, bookings, payments, and vehicle returns.

 ## 📌 Project Overview

-The Vehicle Rental Management System is designed to manage the main operations of a vehicle rental business.
-The system stores and manages information about users, customers, vehicles, bookings, payments, and vehicle returns.
+The Vehicle Rental Management System is designed to manage the main activities of a vehicle rental business.
+It stores and manages information about customers, vehicles, bookings, payments, and returns using a relational database.

 ## 🎯 Objectives